pe2mbs/gencrud/doc/MANUAL.md

 The `on` can be used to alter the behaviour of a action, normally it selects the default for action based on the position parameter; for `row` it selects `dblclick` and the others will use `click`

+##### color
+The `color` can be used to alter color scheme of the button.
+The color scheme that are avalable are the following;
+* primary
+* accent
+* warn

+When another color scheme is needed a `mat-palette` and `angular-material-theme` must be defined in _styles.scss_.
+And define the alternate theme there and set theme in the css attribute of the module.

+This is an optional element.
+When omitted the default is set to _primary_

+##### css
+The `css` can be used to set a extra css class to the action.
+This is an optional element.

 ##### function
 The `function` defines the function that shall be executed in the Angular class.
 Current